MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-publish-code-customization.md

                 }
     ...
     ```
-4. Use the [!INCLUDE[prodshort](../includes/prodshort.md)] Administration Console to ensure that the settings on the **Development** tab are set as follows:
+4. Use the [!INCLUDE[prodshort](../includes/prodshort.md)] Administration Console to ensure that the settings for developing for on-premises are correctly set.
+On the **Development** tab these must be:
     - **Allowed Extension Target Level** is set to **OnPrem**.
     - **Enable Developer Service Endpoint** checkbox is selected.
     - **Enable Loading Application Symbol References at Server Startup** checkbox is selected.
-5. Now, you must configure your `launch.json` file settings to the local server and set the `target` to **OnPrem**.
+5. Now, you must configure your `launch.json` file settings to the local server.
 For more information, see [JSON Files](devenv-json-files.md).
-6. In the `app.json` file, in the `dependencies` section, make sure that `version` is set to the version of the System Application in the project under <!-- needed?? -->
+6. In the `app.json` file, in the `dependencies` section, make sure that `version` is set to the version of the System Application in the project under `.alpackages`.
     ```
     "dependencies": [
         {